 You’ll need your walking boots on and your camera at the ready for these stunning walks through the West Yorkshire countryside.

 Want to get out in the fresh countryside air?
-A stroll around God’s Own Country could be just what you need and these walking routes in West Yorkshire should be top of your list.
+A stroll around God’s Own County could be just what you need and these walking routes in West Yorkshire should be top of your list.
 Glistening reservoirs, leafy woodlands and tumbling streams give each route something extra special.
 Topped-off with a well-earned picnic or pub trip, it’s the perfect day out, so what are you waiting for?

 Ovenden Moor Circuit

 This 6-mile circuit around Ovenden Moor promises a spectacular day out, full of reservoir paths and moorland trails.
 It’s an easygoing walk that kicks off with a waterside stroll around Ogden Water, a pretty tree-lined reservoir.
 Then you will follow Ogden Kirk Beck, passing a medley of miniature waterfalls as you go.
 The vast Thornton Moor will soon be in sight, followed by views over Leeming Reservoir and Warley Moor Reservoir.
-Round off your day out with a brew at Ogden Water Visitor Centre to reward your efforts.

 The route starts from Ogden Water Car Park, 5 Ogden Lane, Halifax, West Yorkshire, HX2 8XZ or OS Reference SE066309.